-Sleep consists of two distinct states that alternate in cycles and reflect differing levels of brain nerve cell activity:
+Sleep consists of REM and Non-REM sleep, two distinct states that alternate in cycles and reflect differing levels of brain nerve cell activity.

-Non-Rapid Eye (Non-REM) Movement Sleep.
-Non-REM sleep is also termed quiet sleep.
-Non-REM is further subdivided into three stages of progression:
+Non-REM (or NREM) sleep is also termed quiet sleep.
+Non-REM is divided into three stages of progression:

 With each descending stage, awakening becomes more difficult.
 It is not known what governs NonREM sleep in the brain.
 A balance between certain hormones, particularly growth and stress hormones, may be important for deep sleep.

-Rapid Eye-Movement (REM) Sleep.
-REM sleep is termed active sleep.
+During REM sleep the brain is highly active.
+This stage is called active sleep in babies.
 Most vivid dreams occur in REM sleep.
 In REM sleep, brain activity is comparable to that in waking, but the muscles are virtually immobilized, which prevents people from acting out their dreams.
-In fact, except for vital organs like lungs and heart, the only muscles not immobilized during REM are the eye muscles.
+Except for vital organs like lungs and heart, the only muscles not immobilized during REM are the eye muscles.
 REM sleep may be critical for learning and for day-to-day mood regulation.
 When people are sleep-deprived, their brains must work harder than when they are well rested.

-The REM/Non-REM Cycle.
-The cycle between quiet (non-REM) and active (REM) sleep generally follows this pattern:
+The cycle between quiet (Non-REM) and active (REM) sleep generally follows this pattern:

-A reaction to change or stress is a common cause of short-term and transient insomnia.
+A reaction to change or stress is a common cause of short-term (several weeks) and transient (several days) insomnia.
 This condition is sometimes referred to as adjustment sleep disorder.